anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 To be independent of the terminology of a specific enrollment protocol, this document utilizes generic terminology regarding PKI management operations.

-asynchronous communication:
+asynchronous:
-: time-wise interrupted delivery of messages, here between a pledge and the registrar or an RA
+: time-wise interrupted delivery of messages,<br>
+  here between a pledge and some backend system (e.g., an RA)

 attribute request:
 : message requesting content to be included in the certification request